keeganasmith2003/appverse_readme_template/README.md

 ## Collaboration

-- Instructions for how to contribute to your project
+- Instructions for how external collaborators can contribute to your project

 ## Awards